browserengineering/book/book/scheduling-and-threading.md

         threading.Timer(REFRESH_RATE_SEC, callback).start()
 ```

-Unfortunately, not going slower than the refresh rate is not so easy.
+Unfortunately, not going slower than the refresh rate is difficult.
 We can't
 just randomly speed up a computer; instead we need to do the painstaking work
 of *optimizing* the rendering pipeline.

-Here's a start: let's avoid running `render` or `raster_and_draw` just because
+Here's a start: avoid running `render` or `raster_and_draw` just because
 an animation frame was scheduled.
 As we saw with `requestAnimationFrame`,
 sometimes frames are scheduled just to run a script, and style etc. may not
 need to run at all.
 Likewise, just because we're scrolling doesn't mean we
 need to style or raster anything.

-To achieve this, let's add two *dirty bits*, boolean variables that indicate
+To achieve this, add two *dirty bits*, boolean variables that indicate
 whether something changed that requires re-doing the first or second half of
 the rendering pipeline.
 Naturally, they will be called `needs_render`
 and `needs_raster_and_draw`.
 They will come with methods to set them to true